 DMACC Satellite Simulation Laboratories

-DMACC Nursing Program has Satellite Simulation Laboratories located on the Boone and Carroll campuses.
-Both satellite simulation laboratories are designed and equipped to represent adult/pediatric medical-surgical rooms.
+DMACC Nursing Program has Satellite Simulation Laboratories located on the Boone and Carroll campuses that provide some simulation learning experiences for nursing students on those campuses.
+The satellite laboratories are designed and equipped to represent adult/pediatric medical-surgical rooms